semgrep/semgrep-docs/docs/kb/semgrep-ci/git-command-errors.md

 For GitLab CI, see [Limit the number of changes fetched during clone](https://docs.gitlab.com/ee/ci/pipelines/settings.html#limit-the-number-of-changes-fetched-during-clone) for instructions on configuring this value.

-## Commit or branch is not included in the checkout
+## Commit or branch not included in the checkout

-As with clone depth, which refs are checked out can vary with the environment.
-If the branch or ref to scan is not cloned or not checked out, the failed command will usually look like:
+As with clone depth, which refs are checked out can vary depending on the CI environment and configuration.
+If the branch or ref to scan or the related baseline ref is not cloned or not checked out, the command that failed is typically:

-`git cat-file -e REF`
+<pre class="language-bash"><code>git cat-file -e <span className="placeholder">REF</span></code></pre>

-with the message `Not a valid object name test-branch`.
-This is more common if you are using a standalone CI service, or if you have manually set `--baseline-commit` or `SEMGREP_BASELINE_REF` to a commit hash or branch name.
+with the message `Not a valid object name REF`.
+This is more common when:

+* You are using a standalone CI service, rather than one connected to your SCM.
+* You have manually set `--baseline-commit` or `SEMGREP_BASELINE_REF` to a commit hash or branch name.

-To resolve this issue, ensure that you have set the baseline ref to a valid ref, and that the ref is checked out in the CI environment.
+To resolve this issue, ensure that you have set the baseline ref to a valid ref, and that the ref to scan is checked out in the CI environment.

 <MoreHelp />